oddstream/lsol/README.md

 possible deals of a pack of 52 playing cards; you're never going to play the same game twice, nor indeed play the same game that anyone else ever has, or ever will.

+## What's with the discard piles?

+Some games, like Spider or Simple Simon, have discard piles instead of foundations.
+These are optional piles for you to place completed sets of cards into, if you wish to clear some space in the tableaux.

+Most other solitaire implementations just have foundation piles too fulfill this role.

 ### Any hints and tips?

 * For games that start with face down cards (like Klondike or Yukon) the priority is to get the face down cards turned over.